 After you’ve selected your clone, you’ll need to add some other items to the list, including clean pots with drainage holes (pros suggest one-gallon pots), new soil, and distilled water.
 Try to go straight home after purchasing the clone, since prolonged exposure to both hot and cold temperatures can be destructive to your plant.

-Soil is, of course, of paramount importance in growing healthy cannabis plants, so be sure your soil is new, has high nitrogen levels, and is pH 6 for best results.
+Soil is probably the most important ingredient in growing a healthy weed clone, so make sure the soil is new, has high nitrogen levels, and is pH 6 for best results.
 Fill the pot with soil, leaving about one inch of space to the top of the container.
 Use another pot to lightly compact the soil, but not so tightly that the roots can’t spread.

 From Clone to Garden

 Moving cannabis plants from indoors to outdoors should always be done gradually since they are very sensitive to light, moisture, and humidity.
-Be sure to choose a day that isn’t too hot, stormy, or windy, then leave your plants in an outdoor area that won’t be disturbed by pets - or make sure your pets don’t disturb the clone due to potential unwanted “nutrients.”
+Choose a day that isn’t too hot, stormy, or windy, then leave your plants in an outdoor area that won’t be disturbed by pets - or make sure your pets don’t disturb the clone due to potential unwanted “nutrients.

 Have you had success raising your clones?
 Share what worked (and what didn’t) in the comments section!